alexle/alexle.github.com/posts/technical-debt-developers.markdown

 They were successful because they got a product to market **fast** and **at the right time**.
 It doesn't matter how beautiful your state machine is or how efficient your algorithms are if your product ships late and no one buys it.

-Technical debt can actually be a very powerful tool, if leveraged and managed correctly.
+Technical debt can be a powerful tool, if leveraged and managed correctly.
 This post explores debt from a different angle - the negative effects it has on developers.
 Yes, we have feelings too!

 ##Tough Work Environment##